 Keep your home’s roof safe this winter.
-With winter rapidly approaching in many areas many people many feel as if they are not prepared for the snow and ice that will bombard their homes.
+With winter rapidly approaching, many people feel as if they are not prepared for the snow and ice that will blanket their homes.

-The most common services that can assist these homeowners to make the winter more bearable are:
+The most common services that can assist these homeowners in making the winter more bearable are:

 - Roof snow removal